 One day when a great washing was taking place, I noticed twelve shirts among the linens.
 They were too small to fit my father.
-I asked my mother, “To whom do those shirts belong?”
+I asked my mother, “To whom do these shirts belong?”

 She said they belonged to my twelve brothers, who fled when I was born.
 My father had sworn to put them to death if my mother gave birth to a daughter.

 “Where did they go?”
 I asked.
 My mother could not tell me.
 Instead, she took me to a chamber where twelve coffins had been made.
-As I stared at the death pillows, I swore to leave the castle and find my brothers who had been so wronged by my father, and by my birth!
+As I stared at the death pillows, I resolved to leave the castle and find my brothers who had been so wronged by my father, and by my birth!